qdrant/landing_page/qdrant-landing/content/articles/solving-contexto.md

 So, here's the naive approach you've probably already thought of:

-We can start with a random word and look into the list of similar words using some Word2Vec model.
+We can start with a random word and look into the list of similar words using some Word2Vec model (not necessarily the same one used in the game).
 If we see a word closer to the secret word, we use it as a reference and repeat the process.

 Although this approach works if we are initially close enough to the secret word, it is generally quite slow and inefficient.